UWCS/rs118/src/raytracer.md

 ### Task 6.2: Camera Struct

-Now seems like as good a time as any to abstract the camera out into it's own type.
+Now seems like as good a time as any to abstract the camera out into its own type.
 Create a new file `camera.rs`, and in it add a `Camera` struct, that contains:

 - The camera's position, the ray origin
 - The position of the top left corner of the viewport